Local Outreach Opportunities

 Centre Volunteers in Medicine (CVIM) provides medical and dental care, case management, and necessary medications at no cost to qualified uninsured and under-insured residents of Centre County.
 Local doctors, dentists, nurses, and other healthcare professionals volunteer their services at CVIM.
 In addition, CVIM depends upon volunteers to staff the office, interview patients, and assist with fundraising.
 Many St. Paul’s constituents support CVIM through gifts of their time, talent, and treasure.
 To learn more, visit the CVIM website.

-St. Paul’s works directly with the State College Area Food Bank by holding food drives.
+*Due to the church being closed, please take donations directly to the State College Area Food Bank.
+Please check their website for donation times.* St. Paul’s works directly with the State College Area Food Bank by holding food drives.
 Large donation bins are located at the Calder Way and College Avenue entrances to the church.

 Good Samaritan Fund